zoho/zohocrm-csharp-sdk-2.0/README.md

     .Build();
     ```

-- The path containing the absolute directory path to store user specific files containing module fields information.
+- The path containing the absolute directory path to store user-specific files containing module fields information.
 By default, the SDK stores the user-specific files in a folder parallel to bin/(Debug or Release)

     ```C#
     string resourcePath = "/Users/user_name/Documents/csharpsdk-application";